 There were other winners who were not taken over although only two have posted increases of greater than 100%: Ten Lifestyle (+292%) has produced a terrific return since warning on profits, and Frontier Smart Technologies (+122%) were these companies.

-Overall, at this moment in time it does seem that profit warnings are nothing to be fearful of, and the good cancel out the bad.
+Overall, at this moment in time it does seem that profit warnings are nothing to be fearful of.
+The good cancel out the bad.
 In the coming days we will analyse some other factors to see if there is an edge to be had.